 Instructions

 - Heat a wok on medium and add a drizzle of oil.
 Once hot, add the pork and sprinkle with salt and pepper.
-Add the garlic and fry together until pork is sealed.
+Add the sliced garlic and fry together until pork is sealed.

 - Once the pork is sealed, add the ginger, carrot, onion and mushroom and stir fry for a few minutes or until softened slightly.